-Character Building for Kids— Teaching kids to have good morals and values is tough, but it is perhaps one of the most important jobs that parents and teachers have.
-In order to instill good values from a young age, we recommend using character building activities that teach things like empathy, kindness, respect, and honesty.
+Character Building for Kids— Teaching kids to have good morals and values isn’t easy, but it is perhaps one of the most important jobs that parents and teachers have.
+In order to instill good values from a young age, we recommend using character-building activities that teach things like empathy, kindness, respect, and honesty.

 Character building activities that focus on these traits and others create foundational life skills that will help kids develop a strong sense of character and serve them throughout their entire lives.